Oral English Requirement:

 The majority of students at SIU must fulfill a 2-year Oral English requirement as part of their degree plan.
 Students fulfilling this requirement must take both Freshman and Sophomore Oral English.

 Teaching in the Oral English Program:

 Teachers in the Oral English Program are assigned to teach either Freshman or Sophomore Oral English.
 A standard teaching load for Oral English faculty members is 18 hours per week.
-This usually means that they are teaching nine different classes that meet once a week, as the standard class period is composed of two 50 minute periods with a 10 minute break in between.
-The average class size for Oral English classes at SIU is between 20 and 30 students.
+This usually means that they are teaching nine different classes that meet once a week, and the standard class period is composed of two 45 minute periods with a 10 minute break in between.
+The average class size for Oral English classes at SIU is between 25 and 30 students.
 Aside from teaching, Oral English faculty members are also required to hold office hours for two hours each week; these may be held formally or informally, as long as faculty members make themselves available to their students for a minimum of two hours per week.

 In order to provide faculty members with additional support and guidance in fulfilling their role as teachers, the Oral English Program faculty is divided into two teaching teams—the Freshman Oral English Team and the Sophomore Oral English Team —according to their teaching assignments.

 Each team has a Team Leader who regularly supports the team with specific information to help guide lesson planning and teaching via email and a weekly team meeting.
 The Team Leaders also help to relay information from the School of Foreign Languages regarding any relevant administrative issues.